Cleverttech/Cleverttech/README.md

 <a href="http://cleverttech.com">Portfolio here</a> with links to real projects with an amazing team from previous employer plus other projects.
  <hr>

   About me:

-📍 current location : Hennef, Germany.
+📍 current location : Hennef, Germany .

-🎓 I’m currently : <br>
+🎓 I’m currently :

 ‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp with due graduation by end month of May/2021.<br>
 ‣  delving deeper into DevOp tools like Docker.<br>
 ‣ Problem solving with optimized Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.
  <hr>

-⚡ Fun facts: I love listening to 🎵 classical music while writing code and Jhene Aiko while relaxing.
+⚡ Fun facts:

+I love listening to 🎵 classical music while writing code and Jhene Aiko while relaxing.
  <hr>

- Goals:<br>
+ Goals:

  ‣ Join a Start-Up , intermediate or huge organisation with an intermediate plus qualification in order to contribute more while still learning from the propective company.<br>
  ‣ Quest to learn more.
  <hr>
- For more Enquiries: <br>
+ For more Enquiries:

 📩Send me an Email on: <a href="mailto: clevertedeku@gmail.com">clevertedeku@gmail.com</a>

 🤝Also find and connect with me here: